DanyLan/GKE-EXPOSE-SERVICES/Headless.md

     / #ping web-0.nginx.default.svc.cluster.local

 ---------------------------

-The key is 'clusterIP: None'.

-If clusterIP is not set, k8s will allocate one for the service automatically, also the kube-dns will set a domain name for the service, named mariadb.[namespace].svc.cluster.local, that's your first case.
+If clusterIP is not set, k8s will allocate one for the service automatically, also the kube-dns will set a domain name for the service, named mariadb.[namespace].svc.cluster.local.

 While if clusterIP is set to 'None', that means k8s doesn't allocate a ip for the service, in this case, kube-dns will set a domain name for every endpoints that the service points to, in your second case, it's mariadb-0.mariadb.[namespace].svc.cluster.local.